fredzica/algorithms-and-data-structures/README.md

 - in order: left nodes, current node, right nodes
 - pre order: current node, left nodes, right nodes
 - post order: left nodes, right nodes, current node

-- Verify if:
-  is binary search
-  is complete
-  is full
-  is perfect

-### Complexity

-Insert and find will be O(log n) on balanced trees.
-Delete...?

-Traversals are O(n) since they visit every node.

 # Algorithms